feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     # Add a categorical column
     X['group'] = ["A", "B", "C", "D", "E"] * 200

-Now instead of defining a single cut-off value, the define a list.
+Running `DropHighPSIFeatures` in done is a similar way as in the previous cases.

 .. code:: python

     transformer = DropHighPSIFeatures(split_col='group', cut_off=['A', 'C', 'E'])
     base, test = transformer._split_dataframe(X)

-According to the parameters passed when initiating :class:`DropHighPSIFeatures()`, we expect the base dataframe to contain all observations associated with the groups A, C and E and the test dataframe to contain all observations associated with the groups B and D.

-This is exactly what happens.
+According to the parameters passed when initializing the `DropHighPSIFeatures` object, we expect the base dataframe to contain all observations associated with the groups A, C and E and the test dataframe to contain all observations associated with the groups B and D. This is exactly what happens.

 .. code:: python